close up gnat

 • Anti-itch Cream: Look for creams containing pramoxine or menthol for temporary relief.

-For particularly severe reactions or signs of infection (increased redness, warmth, pus), consult a healthcare professional.
+For especially severe reactions or signs of infection (increased redness, warmth, pus), consult a healthcare professional.
 In my personal experience, a good quality hydrocortisone cream combined with diligently avoiding scratching has been the most effective approach.

-Important: While most gnat bites are a nuisance, in rare cases, particularly with large numbers of bites from certain species (like black flies), systemic reactions or secondary infections can occur.
+Important: While most gnat bites are a nuisance, in rare cases, especially with large numbers of bites from certain species (like black flies), systemic reactions or secondary infections can occur.
 Seek medical attention if you experience fever, chills, spreading redness, or pus.

 Preventing Gnat Bites: Your Best Defense